raspberrypilearning/animated-story/en/step_5.md

 **Test:**

 + Click the **Run** button.
-+ Scroll down to see the garden image as a fixed background with other content scrolling in front of it.
++ Scroll down to see the garden image as a fixed background.

 --- /task ---